Fall 2015 Enrollment

 Thinking about business?
 D&E’s Division of Business & Entrepreneurship connects students to innovative business ideas and forward-thinking practitioners.

-For those who love the outdoors, the adventure recreation program can help point their passions to rewarding professions.
-Students can even join internships with area adventure destinations.
+For those who love the outdoors, the outdoor recreation management and hospitality program, as well as the tourism management program, can help point their passions to rewarding professions.
+Students can even join internships at area adventure destinations.

-The Davis & Elkins curriculum supports a close connection between students and faculty, beginning with the College’s innovative First-Year Symposium and culminating with the Senior Capstone.
+The Davis & Elkins College curriculum supports a close connection between students and faculty, beginning with the College’s first-year seminar and culminating with the senior capstone.
 From start to finish, faculty help orient students to the ins and outs of academic life, helping them discover their own journeys.

 Personal Relationships with Faculty